SergioHdezG/sperm-diffuser/README.md

 - The [main branch](https://github.com/SergioHdezG/sperm-diffuser) contains the diffusion model to generate schematic sperm videos.
 It includes the pipeline to generate individual spermatozoon trajectories and annotated videos of multiple schematic spermatozoa.
 This branch makes use of a modified version of the diffusion model proposed by Janner et al. [[Planning with Diffusion for Flexible Behavior Synthesis](https://github.com/jannerm/diffuser)].
 - The [style-transfer branch](https://github.com/SergioHdezG/tree/style-transfer) contains tools to transform the schematic videos generated with the diffusion model into real-like style.
 This branch makes use of a Cyclical Generative Adversarial Network to perform the style transfer.
+- The [sperm-detection branch](https://github.com/SergioHdezG/tree/sper-detection) consist of a fork of [YOLOv5 from ultralytics](https://github.com/ultralytics/yolov5) from ultralitycs adapted to perform our evaluation pipeline on sperm detection.
 <p align="center">
     <img src="https://github.com/SergioHdezG/sperm-diffuser/blob/main/images/spermdiffuserabstract.png" width="60%" title="Abstract">
 </p>